Florida yoga studio shooting leaves 1 victim dead, 4 wounded; gunman kills self

 "I'm deeply appreciative of law enforcement's quick response to the shooting at the yoga facility in Tallahassee today.
 No act of gun violence is acceptable,” Gillum wrote.
 "I'm in close communication with law enforcement officials and will be returning to Tallahassee tonight."

+Ron DeSantis, a Republican running for governor against Gillum, tweeted that news of the shooting was "heartbreaking" and that "Casey and I are praying for the families of the victim whose life was tragically taken tonight and those taken to the hospital with injuries."

+Current Florida Gov. Rick Scott tweeted that the Florida Department of Law Enforcement was on the scene assisting local police.
+"I will remain in constant communication with law enforcement," Scott wrote.
+"We have offered state assistance."

-The Tallahassee Democrat reported that a man who was in a nearby bar said people entered the establishment seeking assistance and that they said that a man was inside the yoga studio, called Hot Yoga, and was acting strange before he opened fire during a class.
+The Tallahassee Democrat reported that a man who was in a nearby bar said people had come in looking for help and that they said a man in the yoga studio, called Hot Yoga, had been acting strange before he opened fire during a class.

 The newspaper reported that one of the people who sought safety, who was bleeding from the head, told patrons that he tried to stop the shooter but the gunman pistol-whipped him before the shooter killed himself.